baizhiyuan/GM-PHD-PMAU-SLAM/README.md

 2. GM-PHD-PMAU-SLAM with synthetic data.\
     a) Open file ".\GM-PHD-PMAU-SLAM\Synthetic Data\MonteCarloSimulations.m"\
     b) Set option = 1 and run the code to create the data.\
     c) Set option = 2 and run the code to perform the Monte Carlo simulations (MCSs).
-This will take some time since it        will perform 100 MCS with 1, 10 and 100 particles.
+This will take some time since it        will perform 100 MCS with three algorithms.
 You should get the following results:

        GM-PHD-PMAU-SLAM Performance:
        N:1,   POS.std.=5.34±3.39 [m], HEAD.std.=0.66±0.36 [deg], GOSPA std.=59.12±30.71 [m],